 Your blood pressure may fall when you have paclitaxel.
 Tell your doctor or nurse if you have ever had any problems with your blood pressure.
 You should also let them know if you feel dizzy.
 Your nurse will check your blood pressure regularly during treatment.

 Changes in the way the liver works

 Paclitaxel may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.

 Changes to your heartbeat

 Paclitaxel may cause changes to your heartbeat.
 This doesn’t usually cause serious problems and goes back to normal after treatment finishes.
-Let your doctor know if you notice your heartbeat is irregular or slow.
+Let your doctor or nurse know if you notice your heartbeat is irregular or slow.

 Effects on the nervous system